deislabs/mystikos/doc/user-getting-started-docker-c++.md

 ## Containerize the program

-We provide a docker file for building and running the application as follows.
+We provide a `Dockerfile` for building and running the application as follows.
 Note this is a multi-stage dockerfile as `boost-dev` is only required for building.
 We can skip it in the final image to save space.